opnfv/functest/docs/testing/developer/devguide/index.rst

 Functest can be considered as a framework.
-Functest is release as a docker file, including tools, scripts and a CLI to prepare the environement and run tests.
+Functest is release as a docker file, including tools, scripts and a CLI to prepare the environment and run tests.
 It simplifies the integration of external test suites in CI pipeline and provide commodity tools to collect and display results.

-Since Colorado, test categories also known as tiers have been created to group similar tests, provide consistant sub-lists and at the end optimize test duration for CI (see How To section).
+Since Colorado, test categories also known as tiers have been created to group similar tests, provide consistent sub-lists and at the end optimize test duration for CI (see How To section).

 The definition of the tiers has been agreed by the testing working group.